department-of-veterans-affairs/vets-website/content/pages/health-care/health-conditions/mental-health.md

 ### How do I get mental health services through VA?

 The VA health care program covers mental health services.
-To get these services, first apply for VA health care.
-[Apply for health care](/health-care/apply/).
+To get these services, first apply for VA health care. <br> [Apply for health care](/health-care/apply/).

 Once you’ve signed up:

 - **If you have a VA primary care provider,** talk to them about your mental health concerns.
 Your provider will offer support and treatment as needed, and can connect you with a mental health specialist (like a psychiatrist) for more support.
 - **If you don’t have a VA primary care provider or have never been seen in a VA hospital or clinic:**
   - Call our general information hotline at <a href="tel:+1-800-827-1000">1-800-827-1000</a>, **or**
-  - Contact your local VA medical center.
-[Find a VA medical center near you](/facilities/).
+  - Contact your local VA medical center. <br> [Find a VA medical center near you](/facilities/).

 <br>